cruzgerman216/CodeLabs-Angular-Exercises/exercises/Forms/forms-exercises.md

 - Use the template driven approach to access the values from this form and log them to the console.

 **Exercise 3: Add validators to the form inputs**
-- Generate a new angular application called basic-form-validators-exercise
+- Generate a new angular application called BasicFormValidatorsExercise
 - In app.component.html, create a form element.
 Inside of the form element, create an input element alongside with a button element.
 Give the button element a type set to submit and content "submit".
 Give the input element a name that is set to ```"username"```.
 - Add the built in 'required' validator to the input element
 - Use the template driven approach to log to the console the form's values.